-Do not leave lighters laying around the operator's compartment.
-If the temperature inside the operator's compartment becomes high, there is danger that the lighter may explode.
+Do not leave lighters laying around the operator's cabin.
+If the temperature inside the operator's cabin becomes high, there is a danger that the lighter may explode.

-Do not use cellular telephones inside the operator's compartment when driving or operating the machine.
-There is danger that this may lead to an unexpected accident.
+Do not use cellular telephones inside the operator's cabin when driving or operating the machine.
+There is a danger that this may lead to an unexpected accident.

-Never bring any dangerous objects such as flammable or explosive items into the operator's cab.
+Never bring any dangerous objects such as flammable or explosive items into the operator's cabin.

 To ensure safety, do not use the radio or music headphones when operating the machine.
-There is danger that this may lead to a serious accident.
+There is a danger that this may lead to a serious accident.